-How?
-In short, Dolby Atmos soundbars attempt to mimic the kind of immersive, 3D audio experience you'd get at the cinema.
-Most premium Atmos soundbars use upward-firing drivers to disperse sound overhead – giving the effect of having speakers in your ceiling.
+A Dolby Atmos soundbar could quite literally take your TV's audio to another level without the hassle and cost of a full install.
+These streamlined speakers can recreate the enveloping, 3D audio experience you'd get at the cinema.
+Most premium Atmos soundbars use upward-firing drivers to disperse sound vertically and reflect it off your ceiling – giving the effect of having overhead speakers.
 The result is that objects on your screen, such as circling helicopters or pouring rain, can be heard all around you.

-In the last couple of years, a slew of Dolby Atmos soundbars have hit the market and there's now a range of models to suit most budgets.
-The more you spend, the more features you tend to get and the more driver units the soundbars tend to use, hence the majority of our entries tend to be pricier than ordinary soundbars.
+In the last couple of years, a slew of Dolby Atmos soundbars have hit the market, and there's now a range of models to suit most budgets.
+The more you spend, the more features you tend to get and the more driver units the soundbars tend to use; hence, most of our entries tend to be pricier than ordinary soundbars.
 In our experience, spending more also means you should get more convincing home cinema sound.
-If you'd like more advice then head on over to our dedicated guide on how to choose and set up a soundbar.
+That said, if you are looking for a model at the more affordable end of the market, our best budget soundbars page is here to help.
+If you'd like more advice, then head on over to our dedicated guide on how to choose and set up a soundbar.

 You don't have to look far to find Dolby Atmos content, either.
-Besides 4K Blu-ray discs, Amazon Prime Video and Netflix offer plenty of Atmos-enabled movies and TV shows on demand.
+Besides 4K Blu-ray discs, Amazon Prime Video, Netflix and Disney+ offer plenty of Atmos movies and TV shows.
 Ready to boost your binge-watching with the best Atmos soundbar?
 Let's take a look at the options...

 There are touch-sensitive play/pause and volume controls on the bar with LEDs that indicate status and when you're talking to the built-in Google Assistant or Amazon Alexa.
 Connectivity includes AirPlay 2, ethernet and eARC for Dolby Atmos from compatible TVs.

-The Sonos Arc uses 11 drivers to create your soundfield, a number of which are upfiring and angled into your room to bounce sound off your walls and ceiling and give you a more realsitic Dolby Atmos effect.
+The Sonos Arc uses 11 drivers to create your soundfield, a number of which are upward-firing and angled into your room to bounce sound off your walls and ceiling and give you a more realistic Dolby Atmos effect.
 It all adds up to one of the most convincing Atmos performances you can get from a soundbar.

 You're transported to the heart of the action.
 Surround effects are expertly placed and there's great dynamism and good weight to the sound too.
 Tonally, it's nicely balanced if you just want to listen to music, although it could sound a tiny bit more direct.
 But, there's no doubt this is a hugely impressive Dolby Atmos soundbar for the money.